oblinger/dvc-dat/docs/overview.md

 ML-DAT provides a simple way to manage data for machine learning projects.
 It has one key class and four key functions:

-1. **Dat class** -- A named, DVC-version, folder with associated metadata and python action bindings.
+1. **Dat** -- A named, DVC-version, folder with associated metadata and python action bindings.

-2. **do function** -- maps source-code structures and function into a space of dotted.name.strings for easy reference within text configuration files.
+2. **do** -- Loads source-code structures and function into a space of dotted.name.strings for easy reference within text configuration files.

-3. **from_dat function** -- builds a pandas DataFrame by applying a set of metrics (python code-bindings) over a set of Dats.
+3. **from_dat** -- builds a pandas DataFrame by applying a set of metrics (python code-bindings) over a set of Dats.

-4. **to_excel function** -- slices and formats a pandas DataFrame into a collection of Execl documents and sheets for presentation.
+4. **to_excel** -- slices and formats a pandas DataFrame into a collection of Execl documents and sheets for presentation.

-5. **dat_report function** -- wraps these functions into configurable report generator.
+5. **dat_report** -- wraps these functions into configurable report
+   generator.

 ### API OVERVIEW

 #### Manipulating dict trees

+Getters and setters for nested dictionaries.

 | Method                                            | Description                 |
 |---------------------------------------------------|-----------------------------|